Subscribe for updates

 How to apply

-You don’t need experience for the board member role.
+You don’t need experience of sitting on a board.
 Training and support are available.

-To learn more about the roles, download the:
+To learn more about the role, download the:

 If you are interested in applying but feel unsure, contact us at communitiesforall@dorsetcouncil.gov.uk.
 We would be happy to talk it through with you.